Personal Injury Attorneys in Peabody MA

-- You file a PIP car insurance claim through your own insurance carrier in accordance with the no-fault statutes of Massachusetts, or
+- You file a PIP car insurance claim through your insurance carrier following the no-fault statutes of Massachusetts, or

-- You don’t have to settle for a PIP claim because of your injury’s severity.
+- You don’t settle for a PIP claim because of your injury’s severity.
 You may instead sue the driver who caused the collision for your losses.

 - medical bills incurred as a result of auto accident injuries